Join us for an adventure in flavor!

 It has classic Italian flavors in the form of sun dried tomatoes, plenty of parmesan and bright green spinach.
 Red, white and green… the tricolor of the Italian flag!

-On extremely lazy days, you can actually plop all the ingredients straight into the crock and still end up with mighty good Tuscan chicken.
+On extremely lazy days, I actually plop all the ingredients straight into the crock and still end up with mighty good Tuscan chicken.
 If you want some good color and added flavors, you need to prep the chicken and make a quick sauce before dumping everything in for slow cooking.

 I personally don’t mind a few minutes of prepping the ingredients if the end result is like the following picture.
 What do you say?